Knowledge Editing for Large Language Models: A Survey: Introduction

 \textsf{\textbf{Contributions of this survey.}} This survey provides a comprehensive and in-depth analysis of techniques, challenges, and opportunities associated with the editing of pre-trained LLMs.
 We first provide an overview of KME tasks along with an innovative formulation.
 Particularly, we formulate the general KME task as a constrained optimization problem, which simultaneously incorporates the goals of \textbf{accuracy}, \textbf {locality}, and \textbf{generality}.
 We then classify the existing KME strategies into three main categories, i.e., \textbf{external memorization}, \textbf{global optimzation}, and \textbf{local modification}.
-Importantly, we demonstrate that methods in each category can be formulated as a specialized constrained optimization problem, where the characteristics are theoretically summarized based on the general formulation.
+More importantly, we demonstrate that methods in each category can be formulated as a specialized constrained optimization problem, where the characteristics are theoretically summarized based on the general formulation.
 In addition, we provide valuable insights into the effectiveness and feasibility of methods in each category, which can assist practitioners in selecting the most suitable KME method tailored to a specific task.
 Our analysis regarding the strengths and weaknesses of KME methods also serves as a catalyst for ongoing progress within the KME research community.
-In summary, our key contributions can be summarized into three folds as follows: \begin{itemize}[leftmargin=0.35cm] \item \textbf{Novel Categorization.} We introduce a comprehensive and structured categorization framework to systematically summarize the existing works for LLM editing.
-Specifically, based on how the new knowledge is introduced into pre-trained LLMs, our categorization encompasses three distinct categories: external memorization, global optimization, and local modification, where their commonality and differences are thoroughly discussed in this survey.
+In concrete, our key contributions can be summarized into three folds as follows: